mgiuffrida/docs/app/1.0/docs/devguide/data-system.md

 original array item given the item's key.

 **In most cases, you don't need to deal with array keys directly**.
-Polymer provides helper elements, such as the [template repeater element](/1.0/docs/devguide/templates#dom-repeat) that abstract away many of the complexities of working with arrays.
+Polymer provides helper elements such as the [template repeater element](/1.0/docs/devguide/templates#dom-repeat) that abstract away many of the complexities of working with arrays.

 Related tasks: